mcneel/developer.rhino3d.com/content/en/guides/rhinoscript/primer-101/4-operators-and-functions/index.md

 +++

-## 4.1 What on earth are they and why should I care?
+## 4.1 What on Earth are they and why should I care?

 When we were discussing numeric variables in paragraph 2.3.1, there was an example about mathematical operations on numbers: